 You expose your funds to high risk if you do not consider this essential factor.
 Because you might end up choosing an MT5 broker that is offshore.
 These offshore brokers are not fully regulated so you should avoid them.

 So, how do you find a CFD broker’s regulation?
 First, you have to go to the broker’s website.
 In the footnote, you should find their regulators and reference/license number.
 This is where most CFD brokers place their regulators.
 Let us show you how this looks with Admiral Markets as our example:

 You can see clearly Admiral Markets FCA (tier-1) and CySEC (tier-2) regulations.
 But you don’t stop here.
 You need to verify it with the regulators themselves.
 For the FCA, you can go to https://register.fca.org.uk/s/ and search for the broker’s name under firms.
 The picture below should be your final result

-What you should confirm here is if the reference number on the broker and FCA’s website matches.
-The number on Admiral Markets website is 595450.
+You should confirm if the reference number on the broker and FCA’s websites matches.
+The number on Admiral Markets’ website is 595450.
 It is the same on the FCA’s website too.

 2. CFDs Available: Currency pairs are the most popular CFDs.
 However, your MetaTrader 5 broker should offer beyond them.
 Indices, commodities, shares, and precious metals are all important too.
 The number of these CFDs should not be too limited so you can have a variety of choices to trade.

 You should pay attention to account types as well.
 With Admiral Markets, for example, though all accounts are on MT5, all CFDs are not on all accounts.
 This is why it is essential to check your broker’s range of instruments.
 Let us show you how to go about it.
 Admiral Markets will be our example broker.
 Let’s go.